-Most people have a favourite delivery app - or a favourite app of the moment, since the market is constantly shifting.
+Most people have a favorite delivery app - or a favorite app of the moment, since the market is constantly shifting.
 On average, you’d find only 1 or 2 delivery apps on any phone.
 If a customer sees that your business isn’t available in the app of their preference, chances are small that even loyal customers will go to another app to check if they can find you there.
 Instead they’ll see if they can get those tacos, fries or whatever they’re hankering for from one of your competitors.
 And the idea is to grow your business through online delivery, right?

 “Test the waters instead of launching every platform from day one”